chromium/chromium/docs/enterprise/add_new_policy.md

         -   The setting needs an [indicator](https://cs.chromium.org/chromium/src/ui/webui/resources/images/business.svg)
             to tell users that the setting is enforced by the administrator.
+        -   There are more information and util functions can be found [here](https://source.chromium.org/chromium/chromium/src/+/main:ui/webui/resources/cr_elements/policy/).
 8. Support `dynamic_refresh` if possible.
     -   We strongly encourage developers to make their policies support this attribute.
 It means the admin can change the policy value and Chrome